Last Updated on May 17, 2026 by Ryan Roberts

 Legal ops is not the same thing as having a lawyer on payroll.
 It means building a system around legal work so routine issues move faster and outside help is used well.
 Fractional GC is not just hourly outside counsel with a nicer label either.
 The point is deeper context, steadier involvement, and better prioritization.

-The practical takeaway on working with a startup lawyer
+The practical takeaway on hiring and working with a startup lawyer

 • If you are pre-seed, make sure founder stock, vesting, and IP assignment are actually papered and complete.